farshid7/JsonProvider/README.md

 # JsonProvider
 jsonProvider
-this library help to create easy Json.
-How to use:
+this library help to create easy Json. by this you can up to 15 key Value code in one Json How to use:

 Step 1.
 Add the JitPack repository to your build file